WaylonBrown/TheCampusFeed/RailsApp/doc/api.md

 Apitome Documentation
 =====================

-Welcome to the Postfeed API Documentation website.
+Welcome to the CollegeFeed API Documentation website.